Gun Cleaning Accessories

 Always check your gun is unloaded before beginning any cleaning.
 Break open the action and visually inspect both chambers.
 Once confirmed safe, dismantle the gun according to the manufacturer's instructions – for most shotguns, this means removing the barrels from the action.

 Wipe down all external metal surfaces with a clean cloth to remove fingerprints, moisture, and surface grease.
-This prevents oils from your hands causing corrosion and gives you a clean surface to work with.
+This prevents oils from your hands from causing corrosion and gives you a clean surface to work with.

 Step 2: Apply Barrel Cleaning Solution